open-contracting-extensions/ocds_bid_extension/README.md

 The OCDS bid extension introduces a new, flexible, top-level section to each contracting process to capture bidding information.
 Implementers will need to assess which fields are applicable to their local regulatory regime, and to local use-cases.

+This extension can also be used to publish data on quotes.

 ## Schema

 The `bids.details` array is used to provide one or more `Bid` objects, each representing a unique bid received.